mongodb/libmongocrypt/integrating.md

 mongod, mongocryptd, and AWS KMS.
 Reimplement the state machine loop (\_run\_state\_machine) in example-state-machine with your binding.

-Set the environment variable `MONGOCRYPT_TRACE=ON` to log the arguments to mongocrypt functions.
+To debug, configure with the cmake option `-DENABLE_TRACE=ON`, and set the environment variable `MONGOCRYPT_TRACE=ON` to log the arguments to mongocrypt functions.
+Note, this is insecure and should only be used for debugging.

 Seek help in the slack channel \#drivers-fle.